avigloz/avigloz/README.md

 *I'm open to collaborating on any cool projects, so feel free to contact me via my email as found on my website or résumé!*

+My commits are signed.
+If I make a commit that is unsigned, I'm either drunk, or not me at all.

 <img src="https://data.typeracer.com/misc/badge?user=avigloz" border="0" alt="TypeRacer.com scorecard for user avigloz" align="right">

 ![Avi's GitHub stats](https://github-readme-stats.vercel.app/api?username=avigloz&theme=dark&hide=contribs,prs&count_private=true&show_icons=true&include_all_commits=true&layout=compact)